 If you do not know why you would care about that number, you should know a focal ratio of f/5 is optimal for wide-field viewing, meaning you will get to have a better look at deep sky objects, which appear faint in many low-budget telescopes.

 - Mount type: Alt-Azimuth

 - Weight: 4.5 lbs

-- Accessories: The accessories coming alongside this scope, make it an irresistible deal to turn down.
-Upon purchasing a Celestron 80mm Travel Scope, you will be getting a stylish backpack carrier, a full-length tripod, a smartphone adapter and a free download option of Celestron’s Starry Night software.
+- Accessories: The accessories coming alongside this scope make it an irresistible deal to turn down.
+Upon purchasing a Celestron 80mm Travel Scope, you will get a stylish backpack carrier, a full-length tripod, a smartphone adapter, and a free download option of Celestron’s Starry Night software.